TnTech-ECE/S26_Team3_Siemens-Combined-Power-Signal/Reports/Detailed_Design_Communications.md

 ### Other Specifications
 From the conceptual design comparative analysis, turnkey embedded firmware was deemed necessary for the scale of this project.
 This modem also must be a power line communication modem since the transmission line will have power transmitted across it.

 ## Overview of Proposed Solution

-The proposed solution uses the ST7580 PLC modem to take a data input from a host (either the coincidence unit or detector) and modulate it and send it over the transmission line or take a modulated packet input from the line and send a data output to the host.
+The proposed solution uses the ST7580 PLC modem to take a UART data input from a host (either the coincidence unit or detector) and modulate it and send it over the transmission line or take a modulated packet input from the line and send a UART data output to the host.
+Both the detector and coincidence unit parts will be identical in structure and function.

 ## Interface with Other Subsystems

 This system receives power from the IC Power subsystem.
-These systems will send
+No data needs to be sent from this subsystem to the IC Power Subsystem.

+The modulated packet signal will be sent over the bias tee and cable, which are completely passive and take no data input.

+The server part sends data to the client part or vice versa.
+The external hosts are the only systems that transfers data with this subsystem.
+In transmit mode, the external host interfaces with a part of the subsystem through UART protocol.

 ## Buildable Schematic